Creating Pie of Pie and Bar of Pie charts

 Each of these chart sub-types separates the smaller slices from the main pie chart and displays them in a supplementary pie or stacked bar chart.
 To create a Pie of Pie or Bar of Pie chart, follow these steps:

-2. On the Insert tab, in the Charts group, choose the Pie button:
+2. On the Insert tab, in the Charts group, choose the Pie and Doughnut button:

 Choose Pie of Pie or Bar of Pie